Table-R1: Region-based Reinforcement Learning for Table Understanding: Experimental Setup

-\textbf{Implementation Details.}\quad \textbf{(1) For Datasets:} We employ DeepSeek-R1 to generate the minimal table regions required for solving problems at the critical reasoning points in the original TableInstruct dataset, thereby obtaining the \textbf{TableInstruct-RE} dataset.
+\textbf{Implementation Details.} \textbf{(1) For Datasets:} We employ DeepSeek-R1 to generate the minimal table regions that suffice for each critical reasoning step in the original TableInstruct dataset, manually verify the correctness, and obtain the \textbf{TableInstruct-RE} dataset.
 We also add instructions related to table region generation in the prompts of both the training and test sets.
 As WikiSQL and WikiTQ lack ICL prompts, we use the modified TCoT prompt template of TableBench for them. \textbf{(2) For RE-SFT:} We achieve supervised fine-tuning on TableInstruct-RE dataset.
 Following the same setting of TableBench\citep{tablebench}, we use the entire dataset for training purposes and do not partition a validation set.
 We utilize a cosine annealing scheduler, which sets the initial learning rate at $2e^{-5}$, and conduct training over 3 epochs.
 Optimization is performed using the Adam optimizer, with a batch size of 512 and a maximum sequence length of 4096.
 We use 8*A100 GPUs for training, which takes 2 to 2.5 hours for each training. \textbf{(3) For TARPO:} We randomly shuffled the TableInstruct-RE dataset and split it into training and validation sets in a ratio of 9:1.
-We set the batch size to 32, with the max prompt length and max response length at 8192 and 2048, respectively.
+We set the batch size to 32, with the max prompt length and max response length at 8192 and 2048.
 The learning rate is $7e^{-7}$, and the group number $G$ for each question is 16.
 The 7B/8B-sized LLMs are trained on 4*80GB-H100 GPUs, and the 3B-sized LLM on 8*40GB-A100 GPUs.
 The training lasts for 3 epochs and around 72 hours.
 For the hyper parameters, we set \{$\zeta$, $\gamma$, $\rho$, $\lambda$\} to \{0.6, 0.3, $9e^{-4}$, 0.1\}.